doogiecode/secret-hitler-double-agent/rules.md

 At any point in the game, any Fascist may say “I assassinate [player name] for being a traitor to the Fascist cause”.

 * If the named player is a Fascist, they die.
 * If the named player is the Double Agent, they die.
-In addition, the Double Agent must choose a second Liberal who also dies with them.
+They do not say whether they were the Double Agent, for they are dead.
 * If the named player is a Liberal, the Fascist who attempted the assassination dies.

 Dead players are removed from the game and may not speak, vote, or run for office.